-We visited the remains of Rountree cemetery here and here.
-In the photo below, the arrow indicates the grove that surrounds the memorial plinth and obelisk erected by the city in 1995.
+We visited the remains of Rountree, Vick and Odd Fellows cemetery here and here.
+In the photo below, the arrow indicates the grove that surrounds the memorial plinth and obelisk erected in Vick cemetery by the city in 1996.
 The grassy area?
 THE CEMETERY.
-Denuded of forty years of overgrowth and seventy years of grave markers, filled, leveled and sown.
+Denuded of forty years of overgrowth and nearly a century of grave markers, filled, leveled and sown.
 There were no disinterments or removals.
 The graves are still there (and probably in the woods beyond, too).

 In 1989-90, Wilson City Council wrestled with the question of its responsibility to Rountree after discovering that the city owned the property.
 In a 10 January 1990 Daily Times article, “Cemetery income down, costs up,” Cemetery Commission Chairman Earl Bradbury “described the small 100-foot by 140-foot cemetery as a jungle.”
 Jungle it may have been, but it was a lot bigger than the quarter-acre he imagined.

-The last burials at Rountree took place in the early 1960s.
+The last burials at Rountree and Vick took place in the early 1960s.
 By 1967, there was a problem.
 With abundant heat and humidity, an abandoned Southern landscape is fecund ground, and “growing like a weed” is not a simile.
 Kudzu had not yet arrived in eastern North Carolina, but catbrier and poison ivy and broomsedge, followed quickly by sumacs, sweetgums and pines, make quick work of an untended lot.
 Worse, there was unchecked dumping.
+(Note the collective designation of all the cemeteries as “Rountree.”
+This is the name used by most people.)

 Wilson Daily Times, 10 June 1967.